Community Land Trusts

 * Formerly known as the Somerset, Devon and Dorset CLT Project

-Work is well underway on a partnership between Norton sub Hamdon CLT and Yarlington Housing.
+Work is nearing completion on a partnership between Norton sub Hamdon CLT and Yarlington Housing.
 "The project manager for this project says that he is working with more and more CLTs and finds that the whole site takes on a different perspective.
 From his point of view, the project becomes more intimate and personal and makes everyone feel more involved with the community they are building the houses for.
 A brilliant accolade I thought!"
 Liz Maunder, Secretary, NSHCLT.

 The Wessex CLT Project has received generous support from a number of organisations over the past three years: Carnegie UK, Devon County Council, The Tudor Trust, West Dorset District Council, South Somerset District Council, Torridge District Council.